Advice for Recent Graduates

 How the actual assessment takes place

 The assessment itself is a face-to-face meeting with two experienced architects who discuss with you the architectural work you’ve done and through that whether you have the required skills, knowledge, experience and attitudes.
 This is called a professional conversation.
+Approximately 83% of applicants are recommended for registration.
+The Board of NZRAB makes the final decision.

 NZIA APL Graduate Development Programme (GDP)